-These services are managed by service level agreements and include:
+These services are often arranged through service level agreements and include:

 - All-Island Paediatric Cardiology services